mcqwertywhat/dinger-poker/README.md

 }
 ```

-### Setting the `default` report

-A `default` setting can be given to a report which makes it the first report to appear when the page is loaded.
-(Technically, the `default` setting could be given to multiple reports, but only the first one that is flagged as `default` will actually be considered `default` by the app.)

 A report needs an `id`, a `title`, and a `filename`.
 It's easiest to just copy+paste an existing entry and replace the text with what you need for the new report.
 That said, keep the following in mind:

 - In the entry before your new one, put a comma `,` after the `}`